terrimporter/PorterEtAl2019grid/README.md

 This repository contains the dataflow and scripts I used to process the COI metabarcode reads in the paper Porter et al., 2019 available from BioRxiv https://doi.org/10.1101/693499 .

+## Supporting Files

+1. The denoised ESV fasta files for the BE and F230 amplicons are in denoised_ESVs.fastas.zip

+2. The original taxonomic assignment matrix from the SCVUC bioinformatic pipeline is LV2016_1.tar.gz

 ## Data analysis outline

 1. Raw reads were processed using the SCVUC v2.0 pipeline available from https://github.com/EcoBiomics-Zoobiome/SCVUC_COI_metabarcode_pipeline .